Can gluten cause headaches? here's everything you need to know.

 Numerous case studies suggest that migraines of unknown origin (a.k.a. idiopathic) may be one of the first symptoms of celiac disease.

 A woman in this case study was diagnosed with celiac disease only after visiting her doctor due to migraine attacks that involved neurological impairments.
 Once placed on a gluten-free diet, her severe migraines never returned.
-And a similar experience was reported in this case.
+A similar experience was reported in this case.

 The doctors then challenged her system with gluten to further test their hypothesis that gluten was the cause of her symptoms.
 Not surprisingly, the woman broke out in hives within 20 minutes, and she had a severe headache the following day.